alisabedard/jbwm/README.md

 ## RELEASES
 Releases are made when sufficient changes are made to the code base.
-Releases fixing crashes are made as soon as possible--such releases will be as tertiary point releases, starting at x.x.1.
+Releases fixing crashes are made as soon as possible--such releases will be as tertiary point releases, starting at x.x.1, if made soon after minor releases.
+Such releases may be delayed if a new minor release cycle has been started, unless a bug is reported.

 ## KNOWN ISSUES
 * More EWMH support needed, particularly to enable pagers and window placement.